 Increasing T3 in the Body

-In this case of this patient we increased her T3 by simply adding more T3 to your total thyroid dose.
+In the case of this patient, we increased her T3 by simply adding more T3 to her total thyroid dose.

 And this is how she responded:

 Do I even need to label my “before” and “after”?
 Haha.

 I’m following up with you after being on your meds for 3 months now.
 I’m feeling great!
 So much more energetic and alive!